TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 This page is a summary of all the changes in Tinkers' Construct 3 for 1.16, compared to Tinkers' Construct 2 for 1.12.
 1.16 is still an ongoing process, so this page will be updated periodically.

+Note that not everything on this page is fully implemented.
+For information about implemented features, see [the roadmap](https://github.com/SlimeKnights/TinkersConstruct/wiki/Tinkers%27-Construct-3-Roadmap).

 # World

 This section discusses changes to the world module